 - See also: morse-code, unicode

-- I have 13 facts about NATO phonetic alphabet. what would you like to know? email me and let me know how I can help.
+- Have a question about NATO phonetic alphabet not answered here?
+Email me and let me know how I can help.